mGSTEP

 Building with LLVM (clang) and the Libobjc2 runtime

-Avoiding namespace collisions during the build and at runtime is critical when multiple compilers and Objective-C runtimes are installed.
+Avoiding build and runtime namespace collisions is critical when multiple compilers and Objective-C runtimes are installed.
 On my dev platform clang is not the system compiler, Libobjc2 is not the default runtime and there's also a Linux port of Apple's CoreFoundation-Lite installed.
 Building in this environment requires a make command line that explicitly specifies clang and prefers Libobjc2.
 I also move the CoreFoundation-Lite headers to avoid conflicts with mGSTEP's internal mini CoreFoundation.
 Tune the following to your environment:

 PATH="$HOME/toolchains/bin:$PATH" \